Cindyzzz616/YouLingo/README.md

 ## 1. Background
 ### Hypotheses of Language Acquisition
-This application is based on the language acquisition theory posited by Stephen Krashen, an renowned American linguist who has written more than 500 articles and books on the second language acquisition and related fields.
+This application is based on the language acquisition theory posited by Stephen Krashen, a renowned American linguist who has written more than 500 articles and books on the second language acquisition and related fields.
 [1]
 In his theory, he outlined six hypotheses about how to effectively gain fluency in a second language.
 They are:
 1. **The Acquisition-Learning Hypothesis:** learning a language involves consciously obtaining knowledge _about_ a language, while the process of acquisition is unconscious and involves direct interaction _with_ a language.
 The former approach is used in formal